ZhifeiDou/EdgeFlow-RE2026/README.md

 This repository contains the replication package for the paper:

+> **EdgeFlow: Edge-Map Augmented VLM-Based
-> **VLM-based Flowchart Processing with Edge-Map Augmentation: An Industrial RE Study**
+Flowchart Processing for Industrial Requirements Engineering**
 > Zhifei Dou, Shabnam Hassani, Ou Wei
-> IEEE Requirements Engineering 2026 — Industry Innovation Track
+> Submitted to AIRE Workshop

 ## Contents